-RLC strives to impact positive change in communities where it is present through provision of avenues to access opportunities and services on health and wellbeing.
+RCR strives to impact positive change in communities where it is present through provision of avenues to access opportunities and services on health and wellbeing.

-R Sikap - Livelihood Assistance Program
+R Sikap - RLC's Livelihood Assistance Program

-R Sikap is Robinsons Land's and RCR's livelihood assistance program designed to provide sustainable sources of income for those most in need.
+R Sikap is RCR's livelihood assistance program designed to provide sustainable sources of income for those most in need.